salilab/imp/doc/manual/library_overview.md

 [utilizes the conjugate gradients minimization method](@ref IMP::core::ConjugateGradients), and much other functionality.

-Some other %IMP modules provide the basic building blocks needed to construct a protocol, such as the [core module](@ref IMP::core) that provides functionality including harmonic restraints, point-like and spherical particles, and basic optimizers, and the [atom module](@ref IMP::atom) that provides atom-like particles, a molecular dynamics optimizer, etc.
+Other %IMP modules provide the basic building blocks needed to construct a protocol, such as the [atom module](@ref IMP::atom) that provides atom-like particles, a molecular dynamics optimizer, etc.
 Other modules provide support for specific types of experimental data or specialized optimizers, such as the [em module](@ref IMP::em) that